Categories

 What is Stamp Duty Tax?

-Stamp Duty Land Tax (SDLT) is a government tax applied to the purchase of land and property based on a percentage of the property price.
-The buyer pays it at the point of purchase, and the tax rates vary based on various factors.
+Stamp Duty Land Tax (SDLT) is a government tax on the purchase of land and property based on a percentage of the property price.
+The buyer pays it at the point of purchase, and the tax rates vary depending on various factors.

 Current Stamp Duty Tax Thresholds for England & Northern Ireland: